NYCPlanning/ud-digital-practice/content/pages/learning/02_udtools-basics.md

 ---

+## To-Do:

+- insert comment about tool "ecosystems" - meant to provide robust but flexible "kit of parts" that can help solve different problems, rather than just performing a specific task
-further reading:
+- further reading:
   - gis definitions
   - bim definitions
   - layer standard